everuth/418-Final-Project/README.md

 ```
 The map you created should look like the one seen below.
 As we might expect the southern interior has the highest density of fires.
 ![FireDensity_mapReal2023](https://github.com/user-attachments/assets/0339497f-7987-420b-87de-f2cfb090aa4d)
+**Figure 5.** Fire density map of B.C. summer 2023.
 ## Determining if Precipitation explains fire locations

 Regression analysis is used to determine if one process can explain another.
-You have a independent variable and a dependent variable
-and you use regression analysis to measure how much of the variance of the dependent variable can be explained by the independent variable.
-In this project fire is the dependent variable and we are trying to determine how much fire location can be explained by the amount of precipitation
-which is the independent variable.
+You have a independent variable and a dependent variable and you use regression analysis to measure how much of the variance of the dependent variable can be explained by the independent variable.
+In this project fire is the dependent variable and we are trying to determine how much fire location can be explained by the amount of precipitation which is the independent variable.
 The first regression test we will conduct is Ordinary Least Squares Regression (OLS)

 Ordinary Least Squares is a form of multiple linear regression analysis.
-It fits a line using vertical residuals and assumes that independent variables
-were measured perfectly and that any variation from the line is due to the dependent variable (Kilmer & Rodríguez, 2017).
-It also assumes Normality and
-linearity meaning that the dependent variable must be normally distributed and the relationship between the dependent and independent variables must be
-linear (Kilmer & Rodríguez, 2017).
+It fits a line using vertical residuals and assumes that independent variables were measured perfectly and that any variation from the line is due to the dependent variable (Kilmer & Rodríguez, 2017).
+It also assumes Normality and linearity meaning that the dependent variable must be normally distributed and the relationship between the dependent and independent variables must be linear (Kilmer & Rodríguez, 2017).
 These assumptions must be met to create a reliable model.

 First you need to conduct a spatial join of your fire density and IDW data and create a CSV file that contains the data from both of them.
 ```